 In response to California State Assembly Bill 2246, Great Valley Academy has adopted a suicide prevention policy.
+The policy is available for review at www.greatvalleyacademy.com.

 Wheeled Items Policy

 Use of bicycles, skateboards, scooters or other similar vehicles are prohibited on campus during the school year.
 At the perimeter fence students will dismount and walk.
 GVA is not responsible for lost or stolen personal items brought to campus.